 Older, carbureted cars, which went out of production in the U.S. in the 1990s, generally needed frequent fuel system cleanings.
 But modern cars don't need the fuel system cleaned nearly as often.
 Unless you have a documented problem with your car, like a check engine light that's on or persistent poor performance, you shouldn't need a fuel system cleaning before 60,000 miles.
 After that, check your owner's manual.

 "Have you thought about switching over to synthetic oil?"

 During an oil change, your mechanic may ask if you want to upgrade from conventional oil to synthetic oil.
 And while some cars require synthetic oil, most do not.
 So why might you actually consider this idea?
 Synthetic oil has lots of pros — it lubricates moving engine parts more effectively, it performs better in extreme temperatures and it also lasts longer between oil changes (saving you money in the long run).
 What about the cons?
 There's just one: It costs more than conventional oil.
 But as long as you don't mind the extra charge up-front, this is one upgrade that you can feel good about making.

 Most people don't give their windshield wipers a lot of thought until they stop working.
 However, those blades are constantly exposed to the elements and are one of the most abused parts of your car.
 Most oil change and repair shops will offer to change your wiper blades every time you bring your car in.
 That's probably more often than you really need, though.
 The rule of thumb is twice a year, unless your wipers just aren't working well.

 The best advice is to routinely swap out your wiper blades once in the spring and once in the fall, in preparation for summer rains and winter weather.

-.
+Pro Tip: Changing wiper blades is one of the easiest car maintenance tasks to do yourself.
 Some auto parts stores will also install your blades for free after you make your purchase.